AnniesAnalytics/Breaking-into-tech-as-a-data-professional/README.md

 <br> SQL Tutorial - Full Database Course for Beginners
 <br> python for everyone chuck severance
 <br> Alex the Analyst
-#  Books about Working With Data
+#  Books about Working With Data :closed_book: